 - Racial Skills gained every 20 levels.

 - Lycanthropy, Vampirism, and Unsent: Not so much a "true" race, but more of a template that is applied ontop of an existing race/character.
 Contract Vampirism, for example, and you retain any previously gained racial traits and skills, but from that point on will only gain Vampire racial skills.
 Lycans may also customize the type of shifter they are by setting a custom transformation message and description.

 - Experience gained through skill use and improvement... no longer is the only way to gain experience through the mindless grind of killing monsters.
 Also, various area quests will also provide a nice chunk of experience for a reward.

-- No annoying movement points or hunger/thirst.
+- Several aspects of annoying stock features removed, such as no movement points or hunger/thirst.
 Also, no longer do you need a light to see in the dark.
 We want to entertain our playerbase, not annoy them.